alirezamirahmadi/React-DataTable/README.md

 #### CSS Classes

 These class names are useful for styling with CSS.
-They are applied to the
+They are applied to the component.

 |Name|Description
 |:--:|:-----|